 CISA Integrating Climate Science & Decision Making in the Carolinas

-As part of the Coastal Carolinas DEWS, NIDIS is currently providing funding to the USGS South Atlantic Water Science Center and CISA to advance the development and use of the Coastal Salinity Index (CSI).
+As part of the Coastal Carolinas DEWS, NIDIS is currently providing funding to the US Geological Survey (USGS) South Atlantic Water Science Center and CISA to advance the development and use of the Coastal Salinity Index (CSI).

 The Coastal Salinity Index (CSI) was developed as a way to characterize coastal drought.
-Commonly-used drought indices characterize hydrological, agricultural, and meteorological conditions; however they do not incorporate salinity, which is the primary stressor associated with coastal drought.
+Commonly-used drought indices characterize hydrological, agricultural, and meteorological conditions; however they do not incorporate salinity, which is a key stressor associated with coastal drought.
 Paul Conrads, USGS, developed the CSI using an approach similar to the Standardized Precipitation Index (SPI), substituting total monthly precipitation with average monthly salinity data.
-The CSI provides a tool to monitor changing salinities of fresh and saltwater ecosystems that can have affects on fish habitat, and freshwater availability for municipal and industrial use.
+The CSI provides a tool to monitor changing salinities in coastal surface-water bodies and associated effects on estuarine habitats, and freshwater availability for ecological, municipal, and industrial needs.

 Read more about the CSI

-With funding from the NOAA Climate Program Office (2013-2017), CISA initiated this project to improve understanding of coastal resources that are adapted to or dependent upon particular spatial and temporal patterns of salinity.
+With funding from the NOAA Climate Program Office (2013-2017), CISA conducted this project to improve understanding of coastal resources that are adapted to or dependent upon particular spatial and temporal patterns of salinity.
 Understanding the relationship between these resources and salinity will inform researchers and managers about the ways in which drought stresses coastal systems.
-The project was conducted in two phases.

-The CSI Working Group was established in 2016 to provide feedback on the development of the CSI and recommendations for its use by researchers and resource managers.
-The USGS-CISA team schedules quarterly webinars with the group.
+The CSI Working Group provides feedback on the development of the CSI and recommendations for its use by researchers and resource managers.
 Contact Kirsten Lackstrom (firstname.lastname@example.org) to find out how you can participate.